vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/documenting-your-decision/index.md

 ---
-title: "The Final Step: Documenting and Communicating Your Decision"
+title: "The Final Step"
+subtitle: "Documenting and Communicating Your Decision"
 date: 2025-01-05T10:20:00-07:00
 draft: true
 series: ["From Patterns to Practice"]
 series_order: 6
 tags: ["architecture", "ADR", "C4 Model", "documentation", "communication", "decision making"]
 description: "Learn how to effectively document and communicate architectural decisions using Architectural Decision Records (ADRs) and the C4 Model to prevent 'Architectural Amnesia' and ensure clarity."
----

-# The Final Step: Documenting and Communicating Your Decision

-### A decision is useless if no one understands it.
-Let's explore how to make your architectural choices clear, memorable, and effective

 ---

 ## Introduction: The Decision is Made.
 Now What?